“Four great beasts, each different from the others, came up out of the sea.”

 Seated at the Bridge table I glanced down at thirteen playing cards fanned out in my left hand.

 A roaming heart appeared in my diamond pile.
 I looked up at the players at my table and asked, “Why are there only two colors, red and black, in playing cards?
 I think each suit should have its own color.”

 My friends agreed and encouraged me to do something about it.
-So, that evening after dinner I announced to my husband that I would invent new playing cards: the clubs would be green and the diamonds would be blue.
+So, that evening after dinner I announced to my husband that I would design new playing cards: the clubs would be green and the diamonds would be blue.

 Then, out of curiosity, I opened the Amazon store app on my phone and searched for playing cards with different-colored suits.
 Believe it or not, there they were, just as I imagined!
 I couldn’t order a set fast enough.

 The next week at Bridge, I proudly presented my new decks of playing cards.
 To my surprise they were not as enthusiastically received as I imagined.
 I erroneously assumed my friends would embrace with enthusiasm the uncommon cards.
 Some did, but most didn’t.

 In a world where conformity is praised, where people try to fit-in rather than celebrate their individuality, I look for God in the differences.
 Although different is good, I understand how difficult it can be sometimes to accept.
 We are set in our ways, but our Creator is a Master at upsetting His world in order to orchestrate change.
 I marvel at the unique details He parades on a daily basis before my eyes.

 I will look past colors and shapes to see the inner, distinctive beauty and worth of everyone and everything I encounter today, while I celebrate and embrace differences.
 I hope you will, too!